junxit/us-congress-bills-117/bill.md

 Section 5(a) of the National Trails System Act (16 U.S.C.
 1244(a)) is amended by adding at the end the following:

 > - **(31)** *Chilkoot National Historic Trail*
->   - **(A)** *In general* The Chilkoot National Historic Trail, a traditional gold rush route of approximately 16.5 miles within the Klondike Gold Rush National Historical Park, as generally depicted on the map entitled “Proposed Chilkoot National Historic Trail”, numbered KLGO–461–173787, and dated October 2020.
+>   - **(A)** *In general* The Chilkoot National Historic Trail, a traditional gold rush route of approximately 16.5 miles within the Klondike Gold Rush National Historical Parkan approximately 16.5-mile route within the Klondike Gold Rush National Historical Park that was traditionally used as a trading route by the Tlingit Indian Tribe and Tagish First Nation and as a gold rush route, as generally depicted on the map entitled “Proposed Chilkoot National Historic Trail”, numbered KLGO–461–173787, and dated October 2020.
 >   - **(B)** *Availability of map* The map described in subparagraph (A) shall be on file and available for public inspection in the appropriate offices of the National Park Service.
 >   - **(C)** *Administration* The Chilkoot National Historic Trail shall be administered by the Secretary of the Interior.
 >   - **(D)** *Effect* The designation of the Chilkoot National Historic Trail shall not affect any authorities under Public Law 94–323 (16 U.S.C.
 410bb et seq.).